chef/chef-web-docs/content/config_rb_manage.md

     will show up in a box on the sign in page.
 Any valid HTML is allowed here.
 Default value: `nil`.

+`ssl_verify_mode`

+:   Enable or disable SSL verification for the connection to the Chef Infra Server.
+Valid settings: `:verify_none` and `:verify_peer`.
+Default value: `:verify_none`

+`trusted_certs_dir`

+:   Path to a directory containing trusted SSL certificates for verification when connecting to the Infra Server.
+Most common setting:
+`"/etc/chef/trusted_certs"` Default value: `""`

 `support_email_address`

 :   The email address used to send feedback.
 Default value: